fwolff03/Mathematical-Geophysics-Final-Project/README.md

   - g is the gravitational constant
   - method selection ('A', 'B' or 'C')
     - c is the default
+5) when you run the cells, it will produce graphs with the channel length along the x axis and the stream flow velocity and water depth are on the x-axis.

 ## Contribution Statement: